SCI.help › Equipment

 Manual Wheelchairs

 Most paraplegics and lower-level quadriplegics use manual wheelchairs.
-The key features to prioritize: weight (lighter = less shoulder damage), rigid vs. folding frame (rigid is lighter and more efficient; folding fits easier in cars), and adjustability (axle position, seat angle, camber).
+The features to prioritize: weight (lighter = less shoulder damage), rigid vs. folding frame (rigid is lighter and more efficient; folding fits easier in cars), and adjustability (axle position, seat angle, camber).
 Don't settle for a hospital chair — a proper custom rigid ultralight chair is a different experience entirely.

 TiLite ZRA Titanium Rigid Chair Top Pick